davidojedalopez/david-ojeda/_posts/2018-07-30-aws-iam-pt2-a-practical-example.md

 Selecting these policies you are saying: *All users in this group will have full access to S3, EC2, ElasticBeanstalk and SQS.* Go for it.

+**NOTES**:
-**NOTE**: You can proceed to the next step without attaching any policy.
+- You can proceed to the next step without attaching any policy.
 That means that the group will have no permissions at all.

-**NOTE TWO**: If the name of a policy is not descriptive enough you can always go to the policies section of the IAM dashboard and look for the details:
+- If the name of a policy is not descriptive enough you can always go to the policies section of the IAM dashboard and look for the details:

 ![][iam-policy-details]